KristinaP09/kristinap09.github.io/_posts/2025-04-17-through-the-layers.md

 <div markdown="1">
 ### 03:55 CEST — Environmental Cue and Symbolic Recall
 <p align="justify">
 A brief but powerful gust of wind caused the window to bang.
-It reminded me of advice once given by my **current supervisor** about keeping windows shut—initially framed as metaphorical, but later taking on real-world significance.
+It reminded me of advice once given by my <strong>current supervisor</strong> about keeping windows shut—initially framed as metaphorical, but later taking on real-world significance.
 </p>

 <p align="justify">